NEW PRODUCT ALERT: Coat Rack Concealment Cabinets now available!

 Stay safe, drive smart, and may your move be as smooth as butter on a hot pancake!

-When figuring out how to move a gun safe, understanding load capacity and safety is key.
+When figuring out how to move a gun safe safely, understanding load capacity and safety is key.

 Consider the ramp's load rating if you're using one.
 It's the bridge between ground and vehicle, and it must hold the safe's weight securely.
 If the ramp isn't sturdy, it's like walking on a shaky bridge—risking a tumble.
 Renting a trailer often provides the extra support needed for heavy loads.